popandpeek/purch-backend-api/README.md

 # purch-backend-api
 Basic API for a purchasing and inventory application.

-1. Update config.py and create your database.
+1. Update config.py for your database.

 2. Create tables -- > flask blueprint_db db_create